TrueAbility/vgx/README.md

   rs.api_key = RS_API_KEY
   rs.server_name = id
   rs.flavor = RS_FLAVOR
-  rs.image = box_config['rackspace']
+  rs.image = box_config['cloud']
   rs.public_key_path = RS_PUBLIC_KEY_PATH
 end
 ```

 If you intend to use the `vagrant-rackspace` plugin (provider), then you would
-need to copy the above to `providers/rackspace` and modify all of the VARIABLES to
+need to copy the above to `providers/rackspace` and modify all of the
-set Vagrant up for our environment.
-Note the use of `box_config['rackspace']`.
-This
+VARIABLES to set Vagrant up for our environment.
+Note the use of
-is a key/value dictionary that is setup in the Vagrantfile.
+`box_config['cloud']`.
+This is a key/value dictionary that is setup in the
+Vagrantfile.

 Current supported/tested providers include: